gcintir/todo-crud-app/README.md

 ## Description

 Here is my multi-tenant ToDo Item Application which I built with NodeJs on top of Express framework.
 It allows users to create, update, delete and search todo items.
-With this application, users can easily manage their tasks.I hope you enjoy this application and look forward to your contributions.
+With this application, users can easily manage their tasks.
+I hope you enjoy this application and look forward to your contributions.

 ## High Level Flow